Sketches

 Greece and Turkey

 The line between vacations and work trips is pretty blurry for the artists I know.
-My family took a two week vacation to Greece in June 2012, and I spent a lot of time hanging out with them but also a decent amount of time off painting by myself and meeting up with them for dinner.
-After they went home, I spent one more week on my own painting in Bergama, Turkey, where I had been with my pastels two years ago.
+My family took a two week vacation to Greece in June 2012.
+I spent a lot of time hanging out with them but also a decent amount of time off painting by myself and meeting up with them for dinner.
+After they went home, I spent one more week on my own painting in Bergama, Turkey, where I had been with my pastels two years before.
+I had made friends there and was glad to go back with my new medium of watercolor to revisit another favorite place.